LibQUAL+® Survey (Fall 2014)

 (ARL) for soliciting, tracking, understanding, and acting upon patrons’ opinions of

-service quality.
+link in their email.
 LibQUAL+® has been conducted with over 1 million users at over

 1,200 libraries around the world.
 The LibQUAL+® survey was last administered at PTS